ERAA1997/Project-3-UoB---name-/README.md

 ![Title Image](ReadMe_Resources/glasgow-skyline-bw-wee-ezgif.com-webp-to-jpg-converter.png)

 # Project objective:
-This project aims to showcase the skills we have learned in the University of Birmingham's Data Analytics Bootcamp.
+This project aims to showcase the skills we have learned in the University of Birmingham's Data Analytics Bootcamp to date.

 ### Overview

 # Dataset

-We obtained our dataset from Kaggle and it provides a complete overview of the properties in Glasgow ownership split
-between the Housing Association and others.
-While this dataset contained a "cleaned" version of the data, we decided
-to use to base dataset and demonstrate our data-cleaning skills.
+We obtained our dataset from Kaggle and it provides a complete overview of the properties within Glasgow's postcodes by ownership, split between the Housing Association and others.
+While this dataset contained a "cleaned" version of the data, we decided to use to base dataset and demonstrate our data-cleaning skills.
 A link to the dataset can be found [here](https://www.kaggle.com/datasets/dimodimchev/glasgow-housing-association-properties) and also in the resources folder.
-A limitation of this dataset is that the data was
+A limitation of this dataset is that the data was that it was last update in May 2022.